hediyeorhan/hediyeorhan/README.md

 ✨I describe myself as someone who is hungry for knowledge and dedicated to learning.
 Using my research skills and experience, I continue to progress in life with the philosophy of "Be your own teacher.".

-✔   I’m a computer engineering student in Necmettin Erbakan University.

-✔   I'm working with great determination in the fields of machine learning, deep learning and optimization algorithms.

-✔   My goal is to improve myself in the field of artificial intelligence and be very good in this field

 ## Connect with me :
 [<img align="left" alt="hediyeorhan2015@gmail.com | Gmail" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/gmail.svg"/>][gmail]